Anti-Bot

 On this page

-Math fingerprinting identifies a runtime by computing transcendental functions (sin, cos, tan, exp, log, pow) at fixed inputs and reading the least-significant bits of the results.
-Those bits depend on the CPU’s floating-point unit, the system math library (libm) implementation, and the JavaScript engine’s own approximations.
-The values are deterministic per platform, so they form a stable, hard-to-fake signal that also reveals the true engine behind a spoofed User-Agent.
+Math fingerprinting identifies a browser by running math functions (sin, cos, tan, exp, log, pow) on fixed inputs and reading the very last bits of the answers.
+Those final bits depend on the CPU's floating-point unit (the chip's math hardware), the system math library (libm - the C code that computes these functions), and the JavaScript engine's own shortcuts.
+The results are the same every time on a given machine, so they make a stable, hard-to-fake signal - and they reveal the real engine even when the User-Agent (the browser's self-reported identity) lies about it.

 Quick facts